WHUIR/Cheese-LLM/README.md

 Qi Zhang, Fudan University

-A wonderful dinner at 串亭居酒屋 (a Japanese Izakaya located at Tsinghua Tech.
+One night in Beijing: A wonderful dinner at 串亭居酒屋 (a Japanese Izakaya located at Tsinghua Tech.
 Park) with Kang Liu, Zhiyuan Liu, Xipeng Qiu, Jiajun Zhang, Binyang Li and Xianpei Han